DJShankyShoe/scythe/README.md

 ![image](https://user-images.githubusercontent.com/62169971/150458414-941acfdf-3a40-4414-91f2-be31bf8c3574.png)
 ---
-`Upon successful sign in, the attacker's fingeprint get logged and signature is generated`
+`Upon successful sign in, the attacker's fingeprint gets logged and signature is generated`

 ![image](https://user-images.githubusercontent.com/62169971/150458537-13a9056d-b1ae-41a8-bc10-3236046690b8.png)
 ---